Chart Color Schemes

 Population growth drivers in Chatswood are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Chatswood's population is estimated at around 27,579 as of Feb 2026.
-This reflects an increase of 2,026 people (7.9%) since the 2021 Census, which reported a population of 25,553 people.
-The change is inferred from the resident population of 27,219, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 120 validated new addresses since the Census date.
-This level of population equates to a density ratio of 5,504 persons per square kilometer, which lies in the top 10% of national locations assessed by AreaSearch.
-Chatswood's 7.9% growth since the 2021 census exceeded the SA4 region (5.8%), along with the SA3 area, marking it as a growth leader in the region.
-Population growth for the suburb was primarily driven by overseas migration that contributed approximately 93.0% of overall population gains during recent periods.
+Based on ABS population updates and AreaSearch validation, the estimated population of the suburb of Chatswood was around 28,017 as of May 2026.
+This reflected an increase of 2,464 people since the 2021 Census, which reported a population of 25,553.
+The change was inferred from AreaSearch's estimated resident population of 27,987 following examination of ABS data released in June 2025 and an additional 132 validated new addresses since the Census date.
+This level of population resulted in a density ratio of 5,592 persons per square kilometer, placing Chatswood in the top 10% of national locations assessed by AreaSearch.
+The suburb's growth rate of 9.6% since the 2021 census exceeded both its SA4 region (5.9%) and the state level.
+Overseas migration contributed approximately 93.0% of overall population gains during recent periods, driving Chatswood's primary population growth.

 Frequently Asked Questions - Population